'Disappointed': Cricket net vandalism latest in growing list

 Rotorua Cricket Association chairman Paul Wylie said he was disappointed and angry.

-"Rotorua Cricket owns these facilities but have always left them open and unlocked for the whole community to use as they are on council land.
+"Rotorua Cricket owns these facilities but have always left them open and unlocked for the whole community to use as they are on council land," Wylie said.

-"In the past two years we've seen a huge increase in the amount of vandalism we've had to deal with.
+"In the past two years we've seen a huge increase in the amount of vandalism we've had to deal with," he said.

 "Sections of our nets have been cut to use as a fishing net, vandals have burnt our artificial pitches, cars and motorbikes have driven over the pitches, causing damage and the cancellation of matches."

-Wylie said there had also been numerous break-ins and damage at the clubrooms at Smallbone Park.
+Wylie said there had also been numerous break-ins and damage to the clubrooms at Smallbone Park.

 "Rotorua Cricket is an non-profit entity - we only exist to provide sporting opportunities for the community."